karunyaMunagala12/ncaa-basketball-assistant/README.md

 ---

 🧩 This is not just a chatbot — it's a **modular basketball analytics assistant** built for performance, recruiting, and decision-making.

+## Features

+- Chatbot assistant that answers team-level questions using embedded scouting summaries
+- Real-time responses powered by Groq-hosted LLaMA model
+- Pinecone-powered retrieval for fast, accurate scouting context
+- Sentence-BERT used to embed and search JSON-formatted team data
+- Supports year-specific queries like “How did Illinois perform in 2022?”
+- Modular backend design to allow future extension to player growth and scouting trends
+- Streamlit-based UI with a clean, tabbed layout for ease of use